lombardo-chcg/lombardo-chcg.github.io/_posts/07/2017-02-13-trivia-night.md

 * `npmrc`
 * `vimrc`

 The `rc` file extension has a long lineage, dating back to the 1960s [according to The Jargon File](http://www.catb.org/jargon/html/R/rc-file.html).
-They are configuration commands for a system or application to be run at start time.
+They contain configuration commands for a system or application to be run at start time.
 These run commands got shortened to *runcom* and then to *rc* files which we see today.